halcy/Mastodon.py/docs/index.rst

-        'account': # User dict for the account which posted the status 'in_reply_to_id': # Numerical id of the toot this toot is in response to 'in_reply_to_account_id': # Numerical id of the account this toot is in response to 'reblog': # Denotes whether the toot is a reblog 'content': # Content of the toot, as HTML: '<p>Hello from Python</p>' 'created_at': # Creation time
+        'account': # User dict for the account which posted the status 'in_reply_to_id': # Numerical id of the toot this toot is in response to 'in_reply_to_account_id': # Numerical id of the account this toot is in response to 'reblog': # Denotes whether the toot is a reblog.
+If so, set to the original toot dict.
+        'content': # Content of the toot, as HTML: '<p>Hello from Python</p>' 'created_at': # Creation time
         'reblogs_count': # Number of reblogs